If you’re one that’s new to exercise especially weight lifting, your body will react quickly and adjust to the stress of lifting weights.

 Diet Plan for Beginner Bodybuilders

-You should reduce your intake somewhat on days you don’t exercise though since you’re less active.
+You should reduce your net carb intake somewhat on days you don’t exercise though since you’re less active.
 On these days, aim to maintain your usual daily calorie intake what you normally eat.

 Sample Meal Plan for a Bodybuilder

 Meal 1: Breakfast (8 a.m.)
 2 Boiled Eggs and 1 Banana

 A lot of people are rushed for time in the morning and if that’s you then simply boil a couple of eggs to top up your protein reserves and add a banana to increase calories.
 Take it with you to work and maybe eat it on the way.

 Meal 2: Mid Morning Snack (11 a.m.)
 Yogurt, Fruit, Chia Seeds